6 tips for improving your business’s customer focus

 It might seem easier to focus on a single communication channel and providing a great experience there.
 But communicating according to your customers’ channels of choice is a powerful driver of loyalty, according to recent Zendesk research.

 Again, that 360 view of the customer will be important for connecting conversations across channels.
 It ensures context moves with the customer.
-This helps your business provide fast and personal responses no matter when or how they reach out.
+This helps your business to provide fast and personal responses no matter when or how they reach out.

 4.)
 Use feedback to get better